skylarbeaty/Easy-RSVP/README.md

 In order to ready this app for production there would need to be a few more steps
 - Replace SQLite with something like PostgreSQL, to scale to larger datasets
 - Add security features like rate limiting and stricter session management
+- Add unit and integration testing to ensure stability
 - Password recovery and account deletion would ensure a complete user experience

 Additionally there are some features I would really love to add to this project